antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsNames200Ok GetCorporationsNames(ctx, corporationIds, optional)
 Get corporation names

-Resolve a set of corporation IDs to corporation names  ---  This route is cached for up to 3600 seconds
+Resolve a set of corporation IDs to corporation names  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/names/)

 ### Required Parameters